 However, the only way you’re going to grow your list successfully is if you have a website popup strategy that converts.

-So let’s take a look at seven best practices you should keep in mind while setting up your popup campaigns.
+Now that you understand what they are, let’s take a look at seven best practices you should keep in mind while setting up your popup campaigns.

-The Different Types of Popups
+The Different Types of Website Popups

 Let’s take a closer look.

 These are commonly used on just about any site owned by a someone knowledgeable about online marketing.
 The goal of a promotion (i.e., PPC ad or social media link) is to drive traffic to your website.